 5. My guilty pleasure: I don’t watch much TV, but I watch cartoons when I just want to turn off my brain and chill for a minute.
 No, I don’t have kids; I’m just a big kid!

 6. One thing I’m exceptionally good at: Learning, specifically about all things health- and fitness-related.
 I love teaching people, but I realize I don’t know everything.
 I am constantly on the hunt for new information to improve my students’ experiences and ways to communicate new concepts with them so they can utilize the information in their day-to-day lives.

 7. One thing I’m exceptionally bad at: Public speaking!
 That probably shocks some people, considering what my job is, but before being on Beachbody’s reality show, “THE 20s,” I would avoid public speaking like the plague.
 I found my heart pounding so hard I felt like I could hear it!
 I would talk fast, stutter through words, and forget what I was saying.

 I’ve been getting a lot of practice lately, though, and each time it gets a little easier.
-Tony and Sagi were giving me tips before going on stage to talk about Clean Week at Summit, and it really helped!
-I remember being onstage and thinking, “OK, this isn’t so scary!”
+Tony and Sagi were giving me tips before going on stage at Summit, and it really helped!
+I remember thinking, “OK, this isn’t so scary!”
 When I got offstage, I was so happy it went well, but my hands were shaking!
 It’s something I’m working on.

 8. How I clear my head after a crappy day: There was a time I would say a glass of wine.
 It’s not that I won’t have a glass of wine these days, but I’ve realized the importance of separating emotions from food and alcohol.